pfragkiad/CsvReaderAdvancedApp/README.md

 //the line above is equivalent to the 2 commands: file.ReadFromFile(path, Encoding.UTF8);
 file.PopulateColumns();

+...
+//or we can use the CsvFileFactory
+//implicitly calls ReadHeader(), which also calls PopulateColumns() var file = _provider.GetFile(path, Encoding.UTF8, withHeader:true);
 ```

 The `PopulateColumns()` method updates the internal `ExistingColumns` dictionary.
 The `ExistingColumns` dictionary is case insensitive and stores the index location for each column.
 The index location is zero-based.